devsio/devsio.github.io/articles/maven-helloworld.md

 The goal of this article is to demonstrate how to setup a simple maven project in Eclipse.
-For More info about maven itself please check [TODO: Maven Concepts]().
+For more info about Maven itself please check [TODO: Maven Concepts]().
 The project source is provided at [samples/maven-helloworld](https://github.com/devsio/samples/tree/master/helloworld)

 Prerequirements:

 * Installed Maven.
-If you havent installed Maven yet check [TODO: Installing Maven]()
+If you haven't installed Maven yet check [TODO: Installing Maven]()
 * Installed Eclipse.
 * Installed Maven plugin in Eclipse.
 Check [TODO: Installing Maven plugin]().